ENCODE-DCC/chip-seq-pipeline-test-data/README.md

-# atac-seq-pipeline-test-data
+# chip-seq-pipeline-test-data
-Test data for ENCODE atac-seq-pipeline
+Test data for ENCODE chip-seq-pipeline2

-Single ended dataset (ENCSR889WQX) and paired end dataset (ENCSR356KRQ) are subsampled down to 1/400 reads.
+Single ended dataset (ENCSR000DYI) and corrsponding control set (ENCSR496AXR) is subsampled down to 1/25 (1/20 for rep2 only) reads.

-For genome data (`/genome_data`) sequences for chr19 and chrM are extracted from hg38 and mm10 and bowtie2 indices are built on them.
+Paired end dataset (ENCSR936XTK) is subsampled down to 1/67 reads and corresponding control set (ENCSR398JTO) is subsampled down to 1/80 reads.

+Genome data on `/genome_data` are based on two chromosomes (chr19 and chrM) only.

 # How to extract chr19 and chrM from original fasta